Moussaoui-Youssef/Medical-Data-Visualizer/README.md

   - weight is more than the 97.5th percentile
 * Create a correlation matrix using the dataset.
 Plot the correlation matrix using seaborn's `heatmap()`.
 Mask the upper triangle.
 The chart should look like `examples/Figure_2.png`.

-Any time a variable is set to `None`, make sure to set it to the correct code.

-Unit tests are written for you under `test_module.py`.

-### Development

-For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run.

-### Testing

-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.